Skip to main content

 Design for Caching

 For static data that does not change often—such as images, video, audio, Portable Document Format (PDF) files, JavaScript (JS), and Cascading Style Sheet (CSS) files, CMS recommends caching mechanisms to keep the data as close to the end user as possible.
-For example, and by illustration only, these caches may be deployed outside a data center using Content Distribution Networks (CDN), such as Akamai, to be as close as possible to the user.
+External-facing content is usually deployed outside a data center using Content Distribution Networks (CDN), such as Akamai, to be as close as possible to the user.
 This closeness helps mitigate access latency.
 It also reduces load on intermediate systems as requests are satisfied further from core systems.
 However, the caching mechanism must check for changes to avoid fetching expired data.
+Everything delivered to a user’s browser should specify an expiration mechanism.
+At a minimum, content should specify an HTTP directive like “Cache-Control: must-revalidate.”
+The need to advise a user to “Clear your cache” indicates a defect where stale content (script or stylesheet) is cached.
 Security access control must also be maintained.

 Design for Dynamic Data Near Processing